-4.1 SUSTAINABLE MOBILITY INDICATORS
+4.1 Sustainable mobility indicators

-In 2021, the carbon footprint associated with business trips was reduced by 11,729 tons of CO2e compared to 2019, meeting the 2 percent target set for the year .

-In Mexico, the company continued the transformation of its fleet with ECO vehicles, with 54 percent of vehicles in this category.

-Since 2019, 100 percent of vehicles assigned to the management teams in Spain have ECO classification.

-In terms of business mobility, in 2021 there were 28 hybrid towing vehicles and 44 fully electric or LPG-powered repair shop vehicles in the provider network in Spain.
-In addition, thanks to the ECO Vehicle Project in Spain for

-(8) This reduction continues to be significantly impacted by the mobility restrictions implemented due to the COVID-19 pandemic. battery replacement, the number of providers specializing in this type of breakdown has increased, and over the course of 2021, 229,478 vehicles with battery problems were attended to, thereby avoiding the repetition of failures for this reason.
+- In 2021, the carbon footprint associated with business trips was reduced by 11,729 tons of CO2e compared to 2019, meeting the 2 percent target set for the year13. - In Mexico, the company continued the transformation of its fleet with ECO vehicles, with 54 percent of vehicles in this category. - Since 2019, 100 percent of vehicles assigned to the management teams in Spain have ECO classification. - In terms of business mobility, in 2021 there were 28 hybrid towing vehicles and 44 fully electric or LPG-powered repair shop vehicles in the provider network in Spain.
+In addition, thanks to the ECO Vehicle Project in Spain for battery replacement, the number of providers specializing in this type of breakdown has increased, and over the course of 2021, 229,478 vehicles with battery problems were attended to, thereby avoiding the repetition of failures for this reason.